Who We Are

 Steering Committee

-Nikkilee (Lee) Cataldo has been involved with the Merrymeeting Food Council Steering Committee from its inception through November 2017.
-Lee works at the Brunswick-Topsham Land Trust.
+Nikkilee (Lee) Cataldo* has been involved with the Merrymeeting Food Council Steering Committee from its inception.
+Lee worked most recently at the Brunswick-Topsham Land Trust.
 She has a M.A. in Community Planning and a B.A. in Anthropology and Environmental Sustainability.
 She has been a volunteer leader with MOFGA and the ME School Garden Network, and did an undergraduate internship learning about water quality and local fisheries with the Presumpscot River Watershed Coalition.
 She lives in Brunswick with her husband, two kids, and eleven chickens.

 Jessie Chalmers is Program Manager in Community Health at Mid Coast Hospital where she manages a number of prevention grants.
 In this role, Jessie partners with schools and community organizations to create and promote equitable access to healthy eating and physical activity.
 Recently, Jessie also helped to coordinate a COVID 19 Community Vaccine Clinic.
 Jessie is a boomerang—having moved back to Brunswick where she grew up and now lives here with her husband and two daughters.
 She feels passionately that everyone deserves access to healthy and nourishing food.